 This is the shareable link. when you go to the web browser and open this link in a web browser then it will open it as shown below.

-Now, when you try to use this in image tag in HTML as below.
+Now, when you try to use this in the image tag in HTML as below.

-When you open this HTML page in web browser then you will not get your image and page will look like this:
+When you open this HTML page in a web browser then you will not get your image and the page will look like this:

 This shows that directly copying shareable links does not work.